 The Academy Standards Board (ASB) shall be comprised of nine (9) voting board members and must hold the status of Member, Fellow, Retired Member, or Retired Fellow.
 Board member terms are three-year (3) staggered terms beginning on March 1 with a maximum of two (2) consecutive terms.
 Should a board member resign, the vacancy shall complete the remainder of the term.
-A term of less than three years (including any partial term resulting from filling a vacancy) shall not count toward the term limit.
+A term of less than three years (including any partial term resulting from filling a vacancy) shall count toward the term limit unless the initial term was held for less than one (1) year.
 ASB board members are appointed by the AAFS Board of Directors at the annual meeting in consultation with recommendations from the ASB Chair.